Doctor Who now airs on BBC1 on Sunday nights, and the next episode comes to BBC1 (and BBC America) at 6.55pm GMT on Sunday 21st October.

 What is the new Doctor Who logo?

-A brand new logo for series 11 was unveiled by Whittaker at a BBC Worldwide showcase earlier recently, alongside a smaller “insignia” for the series.
+A brand new logo for series 11 was unveiled by Whittaker at a BBC Worldwide showcase earlier this year, alongside a smaller “insignia” for the series.
 A brilliant orange gold, the new logo is certainly a contrast to what’s come before and includes an intriguing stylised streak, striking through the opening “D” before re-emerging through the “H” and “O”.

 At first glance the line seems to allude to the series’ time travel roots (a literal timeline?) while also looking a little like a shooting star.
 Or maybe that trail is instead left by the Tardis itself, as suggested by a newly-released animation with music from British musician and sound artist Matthew Herbert.
 The video features the Doctor’s time travel capsule bursting through a crystalline debris field to illuminate the new lettering.